Assam: Bodo poet Amar Khungur Boro wins Sahitya Akademi Yuva Puraskar 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 Born on December 5, 1994, to farmer Sukram Boro and Bamoni Boro in a remote village, Amar Khungur Boro’s passion for writing blossomed early.
 He regularly contributed to various magazines and newspapers, laying the groundwork for his literary career.

-His debut poetry collection, “Houathazaanai Mijing Fourni Simang,” was published in 2019.
+Notably, his debut poetry collection, “Houathazaanai Mijing Fourni Simang,” was published in 2019.

 Boro’s educational journey includes Uttar Gejerkuchi Primary School, Shimluguri Middle English School, and Murmela High School.
-He completed his senior secondary education from Nation Pioneer Senior Secondary School, Tangla, graduated from Tangla College, and pursued his post-graduation from Gauhati University, where he is currently a research scholar.
+He completed his senior secondary education from Nation Pioneer Senior Secondary School, Tangla, graduated from Tangla College, and pursued his post-graduation from Gauhati University, Assam, where he is currently a research scholar.

-Through his compelling writings, Boro actively inspires youth to engage in social transformation and emphasizes the importance of introspection.
-Reacting to the award, an elated Boro expressed immense joy, stating that the recognition is a testament to his creative journey and dedication.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!